moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

 - Prior to the UX Showcase, add your specific topic to the meeting agenda.
 - If this is an APAC showcase and there is no host yet, consider [hosting](#hosting).
-- Provide context for the problem you were trying to solve:
+- Provide context for the problem:
     - The scope of the problem
-    - Why was it important to solve?
+    - Why was/is it important to solve?
     - What did we learn during research?
-    - Were there any constraints that impacted the solution?
+    - Any constraints that impact the solution?
 - State the desired goals of the work:
     - What is the desired business and customer outcome?
     - Ideally, describe the [JTDB](https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27)